txxasif/drive/internal/util/README_VALIDATION.md

 ### 2. Use Consistent Validation Patterns

-All handlers should follow the same validation pattern:
+All handlers should follow the same validation pattern using `ValidateRequestWithFields`:

 ```go
 // Standard validation pattern